quite/i3gopher/README.md

 ### Focus the last focused container

-The rodent subscribes to i3 events and tracks the history of focused containers *on* *each* *workspace*.
-It tries to be clever and ignores containers that disappear (close, or move to another workspace).
+The rodent subscribes to i3 events and tracks the history of focused containers *per* *workspace*.
+It tries to be clever and ignores containers that disappear (are closed, or moved to another workspace).

-Running `i3gopher --focus-last` tell an already running i3gopher to focused the last focused container on the currently focused workspace.
+Running `i3gopher --focus-last` will tell an already running i3gopher to focus the last focused container in the currently focused workspace.

     bindsym Mod1+Tab exec --no-startup-id i3gopher --focus-last